gesuwen/Machine-Learning/README.md

 **experience_replay.py** Use experience replay to train Q-learning and EV-SARSA on OpenAI gym Taxi-v2 example

 **approx_q.py** Build a neural network by keras/tensorflow for approximate Q learning on OpenAI gym CartPole-v0 example

+**dqn_atari.py** Implementation of DQN with experience replay and target networks to play Atari breakout